 Speaking of Melenio, we also returned here to try their incredible desserts!!
 You will probably notice this cafe as you walk through Oia.
 They (smartly) have a window where you can see down into the bakery from the street.

 It 100% worked on us, we immediately went in and grabbed a few desserts.
-The highlight, of course, was the baklava – super flakey and not overly sweet.
+The highlight, of course, was the baklava – super flaky and not overly sweet.
 They also have a rotating selection of cakes and other Greek pastries!

 We got ours to-go, but as mentioned above, they have an incredible view of the caldera and ocean where you can enjoy your sweet treats and coffee!